- General considerations for antibiotic therapy

 - For moderate to severe legionella: 200 mg q12 hours for 72 hours, followed by 100 mg q12.(16669925)

-- 100% oral bioavailability (however absorption impaired by aluminum, magnesium, calcium, iron, cholestyramine, or milk).
+- 100% oral bioavailability is achievable (however absorption impaired by aluminum, magnesium, calcium, iron, cholestyramine, or milk).

 - Excretion: 30% excreted unchanged in the urine.
 Mostly eliminated by the liver.